cverluise/stock_correlator/README.md

 # README

-This is a simple app to visuzalize stock correlation.
+This is a simple app to visualize stock correlation.